Why Do Betta Fish Make Bubbles?

 1) Water temperature: The ideal temperature for your betta fish is 78°F and 82°F (25.5C to 26.5C).

 2) Lack of stimulation: Some Betta fish will not feel the need to build unless a female is present and they feel that there is a real possibility of mating.
-If you are an amateur fish keeper, it is not advisable for you to add a female directly into the tank.
+If you are an amateur fish keeper, you shouldn’t add a female directly into the tank.
 Keep the fish separated by a clear barrier without them being able to make direct contact.

 3) Water conditions: Despite Betta fish being able to live in dirty water in the wild, a dirty tank is detrimental to their health.
 Ensure all your water levels are balanced and your tank is kept clean.